Krunklehorn/dead-by-default/README.md

 - C-side pool allocator for object lists (if necessary)
 - object creation, destruction and resurrection system to support in-editor rollback features (i.e. multiplayer!)
 - state interpolation to finish decoupling rendering from tickrate
+- world state data should be array + hash hybrids

 # Special Thanks